 Let the rice boil for 5 minutes.

-Note: As the rice cooks, it is required to stir the stew occasionally to keep it from burning or sticking to the pan.
+*As the rice cooks, stir the stew occasionally to keep it from burning or sticking to the pan.
 Add a splash of water if necessary, if the stew becomes too thick.

-Note: Over cooking the rice is more than acceptable for this version of Hoppin' John.
+*Overcooking the rice is acceptable for this Tennessee style version of Hoppin' John.
 Do not worry if the rice becomes soft.
 Some of the black eyed peas will turn to mush and become part of the "gravy."
 There should only be a small amount of extra gravy in the Hoppin' John, when the rice has finished cooking.

 When the rice becomes tender and a thin bean stew gravy is formed, then the stew is ready.